ypedroo/cow-hand/README.md

 ![alt text](https://raw.githubusercontent.com/ypedroo/cow-hand/master/diagram.jpg)

 ## Point System
 Money is problem and solution for everything.
 Each income gives you 100 royals, with collectibles you can increase the scores.
-And when the time pass, month per month(2000m each one of them), you have 3 hearts of life, when you meet an obstacle, that can destroy a half of one heart and lose you some money, if you caught one of the special obstacles you lose one full heart(Vampire minions;) and money or lose everything(Emperor;)
+The time pass, month per month(2000m each one of them) when you reach December if you dont have the money you DIE.
+You have 3 hearts of life, when you meet an obstacle, that can destroy a half of one heart and lose you some money, if you caught one of the special obstacles you lose one full heart(Vampire minions;) and money or lose everything(Emperor;)

 ## Collectables:
 - Check aid from an helping friend - instantly gains 500 royals